^

 -1.1422

-* - MTOS - Major Trauma Outcome Study (study on the evaluation of outcomes of severe trauma).
-The data obtained before 1986 were used.
+*- MTOS - Major Trauma Outcome Study.
+Data obtained before 1986 were used.

-B = BO + (BI x RTS) + (B2 x ISS) + (W3 x (Points for age)).
-Probability of survival = 1 / (1 + Exp ((-1) x B)).
-Limitations: a number of researchers believe that the reliability of the results obtained by TRISS is not always high.
-It is suggested that additional studies may be needed to obtain more accurate coefficients for different patient groups.
+B = BO + (BI x RTS) + (B2 x ISS) + (B3 x (Age Score)).
+Probability of survival = 1/(1 + Exp ((-1) x B)).
+Limitations: Some researchers believe that the reliability of the results obtained by TRISS is not always high.
+It is suggested that additional studies may be needed to obtain more accurate coefficients for different groups of patients.

-Scales for assessing the severity of injury in children
+Scales for assessing the severity of trauma in children

 Characteristic